I was ready to conquer Spain.

 If you’re a kinesthetic learner, you and a friend might roleplay scenes from your favorite Spanish telenovela.

-The important thing is that you pick a method that excites you.
+The important thing is that you keep an open mind and pick an attentive listening method that excites you.

 DON’T: Force yourself to do something boring.